SJerrod/Spirit-fingers/WorkLog.md

 * (11:00am) Add player collider to account for player moving into or onto objects
 * (11:30am) Player can interact with objects although cannot physically grab yet, only move push
 * (12:00pm) Still working to make objects grabable
+* (1:00pm)  Grabbing objects is turning out to me far harder then anticipated
+* (1:30pm)  Still trying to Grab